leon-gh/InputEvents/README.md

 Feedback and [bug reports](https://github.com/Stutchbury/InputEvents/issues) are welcome or chat on [Discord](https://discord.gg/GDcEcWPKKm) if you have any questions.

+> If you're in a hurry, please see the [full Doxygen generated API documentation](https://stutchbury.github.io/InputEvents/api/index.html).

 ## INSTALLATION

 ### Arduino IDE
-Install the `InputEvents` and `Encoder` libraries via the Arduino IDE Libary Manager. `Bounce2` and `EncoderAdapter` should automatically install, but if it doesn't install them too.
+Install the `InputEvents` and `Encoder` libraries via the Arduino IDE Libary Manager. `Bounce2` and `EncoderAdapter` should automatically install, but if they don't, install them too.

 ### PlatformIO